yamin-shihab/study-notes/grade-8/social.md

 + Because all the city-states wanted to expand, there was rivalry.
 For example, Genoa and Venice competed for control of the sea routes in the Mediterranean.
     + Venice became the largest ship-building center in Europe.
 + The Polo family was also a group of merchants that made money by purchasing goods and selling them for a higher price somewhere else.
 + There was a revolt in Florence caused by the unemployment caused by the Black Death.
-Workers like the ciompi wanted to form guilds, but couldn't because of powerful guilds and the government denying their requests.
+Workers like the Ciompi wanted to form guilds, but couldn't because of powerful guilds and the government denying their requests.
 It caused an uprising that was then defeated.
 + Florence's economy became so powerful that its currency became the most important currency in Europe during the Renaissance, thanks to its banks and bankers.
     + Usury, the practice of charging interest when loaning money to someone, was considered a sin by the Church.
 However, with the growth of international trade, the Church began to allow charging interest for loans that involved risk.
 + Wealthy Europeans travelled around on business, and helped with spreading Italian values and ideas across Europe.